chanzuckerberg/shasta/README.md

 Old Shasta releases (up to 0.10.0) continue to be available in the [Releases](https://github.com/chanzuckerberg/shasta/releases) page of this repository.

-For questions, issues and discussion on any version of Shasta please use the [Issues page](https://github.com/paoloshasta/shasta/issues) of the new repository.
+For questions, issues, and discussion on any version of Shasta, please use the [Issues page](https://github.com/paoloshasta/shasta/issues) of the new repository.
-___

 [Here](OLD-README.md)
 is the old README file for this repository.
 It is now obsolete.